Admission to Ph.D. Program at KU

 The University of Kansas is a great place to pursue a graduate degree, since graduate education is central to KU’s mission of learning, scholarship and creative activity.
 We invite you to explore our graduate degree information, review our student resources, and learn more on our knowledgeable faculty and the vibrant community of Lawrence, Kansas.

-Once you’ve decided to apply, use the Apply Now button on this page to get started!
-Please note that KU does not accept paper applications for admission.
+Once you’ve decided to apply, please note that KU does not accept paper applications for admission.
 The online application is designed to give you the ability to submit all supporting documents in one form.
 Not sure of how to proceed?
-We’ve created a Graduate Application Checklist, just for you!
+We’ve created a Graduate Admission Checklist & Criteria (pdf), just for you!

 Application Deadline for Ph.D. in Counseling Psychology